 In the realm of IT, having skills and knowledge about the latest technology is very important.
-With the high demand for mobile apps, it is likely that mobile app software development is not about to slow down.
-According to statistics, mobile app revenues around the world are expected to increase by the US $353 billion in 2023.
+With the high demand for mobile apps, it is likely that mobile app development is not about to slow down.
+According to statistics, mobile app revenues around the world are expected to increase by US $353 billion in 2023.
 When you have decided to develop a mobile app, you need to conduct some research on what frameworks you can use.
 Two popular technologies for app development are React Native and Flutter.

 React Native has UI components that are reusable and can render easily.
 It also has a lot of native modules that are written in Objective-C and Java which help improve performance in picture editing and video playback.